 This model attributes credit to every marketing channel that a buyer touches on the journey to conversion.
 However, it places more emphasis on the channels that push visitors towards conversion.

 So, what do we learn?

 Each attribution model provides you a certain part of data but does not give you the complete picture.
-For example, first touch model may show you how a PPC campaign resulted in $1 mn revenue and is the best strategy to obtain leads but the last touch model tells you that a webinar is the best way to push these leads towards closing and resulted into $ 9mn revenue.
+For example, first touch model may show you how a PPC campaign resulted in $1 mn revenue and is the best strategy to generate B2B leads but the last touch model tells you that a webinar is the best way to push these leads towards closing and resulted into $ 9mn revenue.
 Therefore, following one model to develop a strategy and analyze the effectiveness of marketing efforts is the biggest mistake demand generation marketers make.

 So, what should we do to avoid this mistake?